The Back Story of image creator Martha Lochert

 Martha also provides one-on-one photography classes for instruction in the fundamentals of photography and photographic composition, for those who want to be educated and improve their own photography skills.

-Martha has received multiple ADDY Awards from the Tucson Ad Federation; is listed as one of the top 250 women-owned businesses in Inside Tucson Business in 2014 and 2015; a top commercial photographer in 2016 Inside Tucson Business's Book of Lists; a one of the best 16 portrait photographers for 2020 in Tucson by Expertise.
+Martha has received multiple ADDY Awards from the Tucson Ad Federation; is listed as one of the top 250 women-owned businesses in Inside Tucson Business in 2014 and 2015; a top commercial photographer in 2016 Inside Tucson Business's Book of Lists; and one of the best 16 portrait photographers for 2020 in Tucson by Expertise.
 She is an accredited member of the Better Business Bureau of Southern Arizona (since 1993) and Secretary of the Board of the Tucson chapter of the American Society of Media Photographers (ASMP).